 My hope is that you'll find this topic as fascinating as I do.
-If you'd like to learn more about how to reverse-engineer malware, consider taking my SANS Institute course called Reverse-Engineering Malware: Malware Analysis Tools and Techniques (FOR610), and you can read all about it at: http://LearnREM.com.
+If you'd like to learn more about how to reverse-engineer malware, consider taking the course, which I teach at SANS Institute.
+It's called Reverse-Engineering Malware: Malware Analysis Tools and Techniques, and you can read all about it at: http://LearnREM.com.

-The course teaches how to understand key characteristics of malware that runs on or targets Microsoft Windows systems.
+The REM course teaches how to understand key characteristics of malware that runs on or targets Microsoft Windows systems.
 This includes both executable files compiled to run natively on Windows, as well as browser-based malware, such as malicious JavaScript or Flash files.
-The course makes use of the tools installed on REMnux, as well as those that run on Microsoft Windows.